 Image source: Google

 Not even a year into the new campaign rollout and performance max has become a mainstay in many Google Ad accounts.
-In many of our own accounts, this campaign type has allowed us to decrease CPCs, increase CVR, and most importantly, get better results.
+In many of our own accounts, performance max campaigns allowed us to decrease CPCs, increase CVR, and most importantly, get better results.

 That’s why we compiled our internal testing & 3rd party research to help you unlock the potential of performance max campaigns in your account.
 This guide will get you up to speed on how performance max campaigns work and what secrets we uncovered about this new campaign type.